novekm/iot-puppy-park/terraform-deployment/examples/README.md

 6. Plan Terraform deployment **`terraform plan`**
 7. Apply Terraform plan **`terraform apply`**
 8. ✅ 🎉 Your infrastructure should be successfully deployed into your AWS account.

+# Basic Deployment
+This deploys all necessities with the exception of the AWS Amplify App.
+The app will however still be available locally.
+To start the dev server, navigate to 'bc-web-app' run 'npm i' then 'npm run dev' to start the dev server.
+To deploy the full AWS Amplify App, see either the github-deployment or gitlab-deployment folders